zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

     ![](./images/task2.3-failsetroot.png " ")

-4. You can connect directly as the various local users.
+4. You can connect directly to application PDBs as the various local users.
 Keep in mind these are local users, it just happens to be that they have the same password.
 Notice that the local user for California cannot use the Tulsa container because it is local to the California container.

     ```
     <copy>connect wm_admin/oracle@localhost:1523/Tulsa;</copy>